 Drafting Note: This Section is optional and applies only to those states that have a business entity requirement.

-Drafting Note: Employee of the authoritized affiliate insurer may be considered under this exemption with the Commissioner’s consent.
+Drafting Note: Employee of the authorized affiliate insurer may be considered under this exemption with the Commissioner’s consent.

 In order to make a determination of license eligibility, the insurance commissioner is authorized to require fingerprints of applicants and to submit the fingerprints and the fee required to perform the criminal history record checks to the state identification bureau (or state department of justice public state agency) and the Federal Bureau of Investigation (FBI) for state and national criminal history record checks.